tokenika/eosfactory/docs/sphinx/source/cases/remote_tic_tac_toe.md

 Test with a local node are perfectly reproducible and forgivable.
-It is not so with remote test nodes because such tests have to -- otherwise they are useless -- mimic real cases when blockchain changes are to be paid.
+It is not so with remote test nodes because such tests have to -- otherwise they are useless as unrealistic -- mimic interaction with a live blockchain where changes are to be paid.

-With remote node tests, we assume two restrictions:

-* Accounts have to be reused between test sessions.
+Therefore, remote node tests have to reuse accounts between sessions.
-* Contract deployment occurs only if contract changes.

 ### Imports and set-up definitions